Viking-VoIP/full-voip-on-k8s/README.md

 If everything goes OK, you will get an output of your setup, you should save this somewhere safe.

 *NOTE*: You should at least change dev.vars.json for the db password.

+# Services out of the box

+- User-to-user calling:
+  When a registered user calls another local user, the call always goes to the B2BUA so that the RTP in anchored there.
+The call is then forwarded to the proxy, who then does the actual location lookup and forward to the B-user.
+- User-to-termination provider:
+  I'll provide a variable on dev.vars.json so that you can do outbound termination.
+- Voicemail:
+  When a local user is called and is not registered, the incoming calls goes to Voicemail.
+This was implemented accross all avaiable freeSWITCHes by creating an EFS and attaching it to all SIP-B2BUA, so the recordings are available to all.